ballerina-platform/ballerina-distribution/examples/azure-functions-timer-trigger/azure-functions-timer-trigger.md

 ## Invoke the function

 The `timer` function is triggered by the Azure Functions app from a timer.
-You can check the queue storage to see the output.
+Follow the steps below to verify the output in the queue storage of the function app.

+1. In the AWS Portal, click **Storage accounts**.
+2. From the list, click on the resource group entry that corresponds with your function app.
+3. Click ***Queue***, and click on the **queue3** queue.
+4. You view the output below getting logged every 10 seconds.